Orangescrum/orangescrum-community/README.md

 #### Installation

     * Extract the archive.
 Upload the content to your server.
+Provide write permission(777) to app/tmp and app/webroot folders and their sub-folders.
     * Create a new MySQL database (`utf8_unicode_ci` collation)
     * Get the database.sql file from the root directory and import that to your database.
     * Locate your `app` directory, do the changes on following files: